kuragehime/source-base/README.md

 ## Info

 Build with `cargo build -Zbuild-std`

+If cargo can't find link.exe either add visual studio dirs to your path or run above command in a visual studio developer command prompt (i have no idea why this happens sorry)

 VSCode overrides:
 ```